Applied-Ontology-Education/Logic-for-Ontologists-Fall-2024/projects/project-1/assignment/owl-cheat-sheet.md

 For example, to explain why `R` cannot be both asymmetric and symmetric, your explanation may take the form:
 - Suppose `R` is both symmetric and asymmetric.
 Then by symmetry for any x and y, if x`R`y it follows that y`R`x.
 However, by asymmetry it also follows that it is not the case that y`R`x.
 Hence, `R` cannot be both symmetric and asymmetric.
-Similarly, to explain why `R` cannot be both transitive and inverse functional, your explanation may take the form:
+Similarly, to explain why `R` cannot be both transitive and inverse functional.

 ## Assignment Part 2